kickstarter/ios-oss/README.md

 While we’re at it, why not share our docs?
 Check out the [native docs](https://github.com/kickstarter/native-docs) we have written so far for more documentation.

+## Dependencies

+We make heavy use of the following projects, and so it can be helpful to be familiar with them:

 ### 1st party